dbrgn/latex-base-template/README.md

  - `title.tex`: Title page and TOC
  - `main.tex`: The main file that pulls together all parts

-Additionally, a LaTeX compatible `.gitignore` file is provided.
+Additionally, a LaTeX compatible `.gitignore` file and a useful Makefile are provided.

 It is also recommended to create an alias for `git diff --color-words`: